SAP-archive/cloud-sdk-cli/README.md

   $ sap-cloud-sdk init [PROJECTDIR]

 ARGUMENTS
-  PROJECTDIR  Path to the folder in which the project should be created.
+  PROJECTDIR  Path to the directory in which the project should be created.

 OPTIONS
-  -h, --help               Show help for the new command.
+  -h, --help               Show help for the init command.
   -v, --verbose            Show more detailed output.
   --force                  Do not fail if a file or npm script already exist and overwrite it.
   --frontendScripts        Add frontend-related npm scripts which are executed by our CI/CD toolkit.
-  --projectDir=projectDir  Path to the folder in which the project should be created.
+  --projectDir=projectDir  Path to the directory in which the project should be created.

 EXAMPLES
   $ sap-cloud-sdk init